OctoBanon-Main/Caesium-Rich-Presence/README.md

 Feel free to fork this repo and make a pull request or create an issue, if you encountered a problem!

 ## Special thanks
-[.ZΞRO](https://github.com/kostya-zero) - For helping me with code and bug fixing
+[.ZΞRO](https://github.com/kostya-zero) - For helping with code and bug fixing

 Also thanks **vnpleo** for helping with text correction in this readme